Skip to Main Content

 Access to some of these records are restricted.
 Patient records are closed for 75 years from the date of the last entry.
 Researchers may apply to use these records in accordance with the State Archives access statement.
 Contact Library staff for assistance.

 Authorized by the state legislature in 1903, the Minnesota Sanatorium for Consumptives—popularly known as the Ah-Gwah-Ching Sanatorium—was opened in 1907.
 The facility treated individuals suffering from tuberculosis until it was converted into a state-run nursing home in 1962.
-For Ojibwe Indian researchers, the most useful records will be found in the collections of Patient Records, Patient Registers, and Patient Index Cards.
+For Ojibwe researchers, the most useful records will be found in the collections of Patient Records, Patient Registers, and Patient Index Cards.

 Patient Records, 1908-1975